wojons/scalr/README.md

 * [Roadmap][3]

-*In memory of Alexey Kovalyov
+*In memory of Alexey Kovalyov.
-Brilliant engineer, caring brother, and most excellent friend This project is dedicated to you.*
+Brilliant engineer, caring brother, and most excellent friend.
+This project is dedicated to you.*

 [1]: https://scalr-wiki.atlassian.net/wiki/display/docs/Open-Source+Installation "Open-Source Installation"